Ameobea/three-hex-tiling/README.md

 ### Three.JS Version Support

-This library has been tested with Three.JS version `0.158`.
+This library has been tested with Three.JS versions `0.151` to `0.158`.
 Although it may work with other versions, support is not guaranteed.

 ## Usage